 Note: Flo's is open seasonally.

 This is the place to go if you want elevated local seafood in a refined yet casual setting.
 The menu is always changing but it never disappoints.
+Depending on when you visit, you might not find oysters on the half shell here, but you will find oysters with a twist: battered and crisped then dressed with a mango pepper relish served with red chili mayo.

 THE GRILL + PAVILION AT FORTY 1 NORTH